riscv-software-src/riscv-perf-model/fusion/FSL.md

 There is global scope for named tranforms and a local scoping convention.
 Variable scoping is lexical.

-Annonymous block scoping, { ...scope... }, is not necessary for FSL operation.
+Anonymous block scoping, { ...scope... }, is not necessary for FSL operation.

 ## Keywords